 Licensing Support 248-620-2406 (Registered user activation/deactivation issues only)

-The program developed by Brad Waddell, Matthew Froncek, and Rajendra Dewani.
+Brad Waddell, Matthew Froncek, and Rajendra Dewani developed the program.

 Documentation produced by Mark Kuznar, Brad Waddell, and Rajendra Dewani.